USS Cole bombing: Consequences

 Another lawsuit against Sudan was filed in the United States District Court for the District of Columbia in 2010 by 15 of the Cole sailors and three spouses, seeking damages from the country for knowingly supporting the terrorists that struck the ship.
 While the court action had been served to the Sudan embassy in Washington D.C., no representative of Sudan replied to the case or appeared at the hearing.
 A default judgement was awarded to the sailors for more than US$314 million in 2012.
 In the process of serving the necessary paperwork and actions to obtain the monetary damages from Sudan within the United States Court of Appeals for the Second Circuit, representatives of Sudan challenged the DC District Court ruling, arguing that under the Foreign Sovereign Immunities Act (FSIA) which allows for private lawsuits to be filed against foreign nations, the original case paperwork was not properly sent to their embassy in Sudan.
 Lawyers for the sailors argued that rejecting this would require them to rehold the initial trial and re-determine guilt and damages, if any.
 The Second Circuit upheld that the paperwork was filed appropriately, leading the representatives of Sudan to petition the Supreme Court of the United States for writ of certiorari on the question of whether the initial paperwork was properly addressed.
 The Supreme Court accepted the case, Republic of Sudan v.
 Harrison (Docket 16–1094) and took oral arguments on 9 November 2018.
 In March 2019, the Supreme Court vacated the Second Circuit's decision and overturned the award.

 The Cole bombing plays a highly visible role in Navy damage-control training, which begins in boot camp with a pre-graduation Battle Stations event.
 "The Cole Scenario", launched in 2007, takes place aboard a realistic destroyer mock-up housed at Naval Station Great Lakes, Illinois.
 The training focuses on preparing recruits for damage control challenges they may face in the fleet.

 On 13 February 2020, the Government of Sudan announced that it had reached an agreement to compensate the families of the USS Cole victims, a prerequisite for being removed from the State Sponsors of Terrorism list.
 In its announcement, the Sudanese government reiterated that it was not responsible for the bombing but stated that its goal was to normalize relations with the United States and other countries and to settle historical claims arising from the previous regime.
 The bilateral claims agreement was signed on October 30, 2020, under which Sudan agreed to pay $335 million in compensation to resolve the claims brought by U.S. families of the victims of the attack on the USS Cole (and the victims of the 1998 bombings of the U.S. embassies in Tanzania and Kenya).

+In a 28 February 2026 video announcing the start of American and Israeli strikes on Iran, Trump pointed to Iran's "probabl[e] involve[ment]" in the bombing as one of the justifications for the operation.